 So, this blog is created especially for the BRIDE’S CHECKLIST ON HOW TO HIRE A WEDDING DJ.

 Making the first call is very important!
-See how the company/person conduct themselves over the phone, are they friendly and excited that that you have choose to phone them, and keep in mind, professionalism plays a vital role.
+See how the company/person conduct themselves over the phone, are they friendly and excited that that you have choose to phone them, professionalism plays a vital role.
 As a DJ we understand that you do not trade in this field and that it might be overwhelming to ask the right questions.
 A Professional DJ would make this phone call easy for you, explaining what they offer in a manner that everyone understands.

 The questions you should ask on the first phone call should be:

 How long have you been a wedding DJ?

 Please forward me links and material that we can go and have a look at like a website, Facebook etc.

 Meeting face to face is the most important part!
 I have heard of so many DJ’s that only conducts their bookings over email, which in some cases is the only way, as the bridal couple is either out of town or overseas but meeting with the DJ is the first step to putting a face and trust into someone you are about to spend a lot of money on.
 Firstly, look at how the person is dressed, did they arrive on time for the appointment and are they giving input on the proceedings.
 This would tell you straight away how experienced they are with weddings.
 Meeting with them, gives you the chance to ask all the question about the playlist, lights and where you would like them to set up in etc. If the person did not make an impression on you move to the next option, it’s always better to get more than one quote.